There are tens of thousands of stories of sacrifice that will be told today, on the eve of Israel’s 66th birthday.

 For a nation, the grief of Yom Ha’Zikaron knows only the boundary of its transition into Yom Ha’Atzmaut.

-For a friend, a brother, a mother, the grief is boundless.
+For a mother, a father, a sibling, a friend, the grief is endless.